codestates-seb/seb40_pre_029/.github/ISSUE_TEMPLATE/be-이슈.md

 ---
-name: Issue Task Card
+name: BE 이슈
-about: Issue Task Card
+about: IssueTaskCard
 title: ''
-labels: ''
+labels: BE
 assignees: ''

 ---